hydra3333/h3333_python_cross_compile_script_v100/README.md

 ... update: MABS works really well under Windows Sandbox and doesn't leave stuff on your PC - you can copy results from the Sandbox to your PC before closing the sandbox.
 ... perhaps see https://github.com/m-ab-s/media-autobuild_suite/issues/2227 for draft-only sample .wsb and whatnot

-Or, use rdp's loverly build system https://github.com/rdp/ffmpeg-windows-build-helpers
+Or, use rdp's lovely build system https://github.com/rdp/ffmpeg-windows-build-helpers

 ### A Linux to Windows x64 cross-compile script to build ffmpeg with dependencies